jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 In some cases, I've documented these rare dreams with a few sentences.
 To my surprise, it turned out that just a short summary is enough to restore the imagery in my mind later – in some cases even years later.
 After waiting long enough, the impression resembles any other visual memory, except that it feels a bit more alien.

 I've sometimes considered making sketches of these dreams, but it always seemed too cumbersome.
-Could I do it with AI instead?
-It's been a while since I [took image generation models on a test run](/posts/2023/feeding-song-lyrics-into-dall-e-3-midjourney-and-stable-diffusion/), so I decided to do another tour.
+Could AI help me out here?
+It's been a while since I [took image generation models on a test run](/posts/2023/feeding-song-lyrics-into-dall-e-3-midjourney-and-stable-diffusion/), so I decided to go for another tour.
 This time I wanted to see if AI would give me a decent approximation of dream visuals without spending a lot of time on prompt engineering.

 These are the results.